gsbecerrag/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 ## Explaining Custom Layers

-The process behind converting custom layers involves...
+The process behind converting custom layers involves..

 Some of the potential reasons for handling custom layers are...